 • giving you information and advice about your personal safety and home security

-• informing you of your rights and entitlements under the Victims’ Code of Practice
+• informing you of your rights and entitlements under the Victims’ Code

 • listening to how the crime has affected you with respect and without judgement